-Absence due to: illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and inpatient or outpatient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; family emergency including, but not limited to, a death or illness in the family; religious or cultural purpose, including observance of a religious or cultural holiday or participation in religious cultural instruction; court, judicial proceeding, court-ordered activity or jury service; post-secondary, technical school or apprenticeship program visitation, or scholarship interview; state recognized search and rescue activities consistent with RCW 28A.225.055; directly related to the student’s homeless or foster care/dependency status; absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying “course of study” activities as defined in WAC 392-121-107; Absences due to student safety concerns, including absences related to threats, assaults, or bullying; absences due to a student’s migrant status; An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent or emancipated youth; Absences related to the student’s illness, health condition, or medical appointments due to COVID-19; Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19; Absences related to the student’s employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program; Absences due to the student’s parent’s work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made; Absences due to the student’s lack of necessary instructional tools, including internet broadband access or connectivity; and Other COVID-19 related circumstances as determined between school and parent or emancipated youth.
+Absence due to: illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and inpatient or outpatient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; family emergency including, but not limited to, a death or illness in the family; religious or cultural purpose, including observance of a religious or cultural holiday or participation in religious cultural instruction; court, judicial proceeding, court-ordered activity or jury service; post-secondary, technical school or apprenticeship program visitation, or scholarship interview; state recognized search and rescue activities consistent with RCW 28A.225.055; absences directly related to the student’s homeless or foster care/dependency status; absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying “course of study” activities as defined in WAC 392-121-107; Absences due to student safety concerns, including absences related to threats, assaults, or bullying; absences due to a student’s migrant status; An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent or emancipated youth; Absences related to the student’s illness, health condition, or medical appointments due to COVID-19; Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19; Absences related to the student’s employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program; Absences due to the student’s parent’s work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made; Absences due to the student’s lack of necessary instructional tools, including internet broadband access or connectivity; and Other COVID-19 related circumstances as determined between school and parent or emancipated youth.

-Absence resulting from disciplinary actions.
-As required by law, students who are removed from a class or classes as a disciplinary measure or students who have been placed on short-term or long-term suspension, will have the right to make up assignments or exams missed during the time they were denied entry to the classroom if the effect of the missed assignments shall be a substantial lowering of the course grade.
+Absence resulting from disciplinary actions or short term suspension.
+As required by law, students who are removed from a class or classes as a disciplinary measure or students who have been placed on short-term or long-term suspension, will have the right to make up assignments or exams missed during the time they were denied entry to the classroom if the effect of the missed assignments will be a substantial lowering of the course grade.

 Excused absence for chronic health condition.
 Students with a chronic health condition which interrupts regular attendance may qualify for placement in a limited attendance and participation program.
-The student and his/her parent shall apply to the principal or counselor, and a limited program shall be written following the advice and recommendations the student’s medical advisor.
-The recommended limited program shall be approved by the principal.
-Staff shall be informed of the student’s needs, though the confidentiality of medical information shall be respected at the parent’s request.
+The student and his/her parent will apply to the principal or counselor, and a limited program will be written following the advice and recommendations the student’s medical advisor.
+The recommended limited program will be approved by the principal.
+Staff will be informed of the student’s needs, though the confidentiality of medical information will be respected at the parent’s request.

 If an elementary school student has five or more excused absences in a single month during the current school year or ten or more excused absences in the current school year, the district will schedule a conference with the student and their parent(s) at a reasonably convenient time.
 The conference is intended to identify barriers to the student’s regular attendance and to identify supports and resources available to assist the family so the student may regularly attend school.